 The mid range is free from audible phase shift, allowing the clarity essential for professional use.
 The sound stage projected into your head is as pleasurable as it is revealing.
 They provide a highly detailed view into your audio, from left to right, front to back, and even into the corners.

 Being a high-impedance design, you’ll need to drive them hard, but from discrete reverb tails tucked behind a busy mid range, to tiny distortions and clips, they reproduce whatever your signal chain is capable of supplying.
 Audio restoration, mixing and tracking all greatly benefit from the quality the DT 1770s offer.

 Read our full Beyerdynamic DT1770 PRO review

-Headphones can be a good way to judge bass when the available monitors don't reach down too far, and in this regard the HRM-7s don't disappoint.
+Headphones can be a good way to judge bass when the available monitors don't reach down too far, and in this regard the HRM-7s don't disappoint - they're some of the best monitor headphones out there.
 There's no hyping, just a clear picture of what's going on down low.
 The low-mid and mid range are crucial for the real meat in any mix, and it can be easy to make a mess here without decent monitoring.

 Read our full Pioneer HRM-7 review

 Nura’s Nuraphone system is unique in that it automatically generates a personalised user profile, then tailors its response to suit your hearing, creating a bespoke listening experience.
 There’s almost no point in us telling you how good these headphones sound, as they’re going to sound great to you, no matter what.

 The profiling is voiced in a such a way to sound very pleasing, with a crisp and detailed top-end, slightly scooped mids and haptic drivers that deliver more than enough low-end to offer plenty of depth and immersion.
 Of course how this is achieved differs with each user, but they perform admirably when stacked up against other headphones at a similar price point, so be prepared to find yourself going back over old mixes and making some tweaks.